NiallHornFX/COMP5823M-Mini-Solvers/Projects/Assignment_02_ClothSimulation/notes/A2_ClothSimulation_Notes.md

 If I implement a viewer_scale option like I did in IK, remember to scale down the whole scene ie Cloth + Colliders (via scaling model matrices).

+Good thing about Cloth_State and Cloth_Solver both been members of Viewer is I have direct access to their members to hook up to ImGUI to set and call on both of them (via Friend or Public Access).

 ____

 ##### Cloth_Solver Class